phnchauu/MIS-311/README.md

 *Categorical Summary*:

-New York has the highest number of transactions.
+- New York has the highest number of transactions.
-Branch A has more sales than Branch B.
+- Branch A has more sales than Branch B.
-Member customers are slightly more than Normal customers.
+- Member customers are slightly more than Normal customers.
-Fruits is the most popular product category.
+- Fruits are the most popular product category.

 ### 3.1 Sales by Product Category